shazaq03/shazaq03/README.md

 - be a SOC analyst.(Although prospects to be pentester would be nice).
 - digital marketing.
 - team management, handle client and technical team interactions (I have done a couple times before, I can do it again).

+### what can you find here?
+- this profile is a show case of my projects, write-ups on said projects, just overall anything I find worth recording in this platform.
+- As a fellow learner, if you find anything useful in here or to your liking, feel free to use it, no strings attached (it is my honour and pleasure if you do).
+Knowledge is the basic survival tool and it must be accessible and free of cost.